Family Trust Update – Exclude Foreigners

 After this deed to remove foreigners is signed, those entitlements cannot be paid.

-The order of signing the two separate Deeds are:
+The order of signing the two separate Deeds is as follows:

 • then sign the Deed of Variation to Exclude Foreigners.